 My first recon was about food (always important).

-I found bakeries, souvlaki places, coffee shops, chinese take-aways and a couple of restaurants open.
+I found bakeries, souvlaki places, coffee shops, Chinese takeaways, and a couple of restaurants open.

 Best Bakery in Fira: Erotokritos

-Located just outside Fira, this is a traditional Greek Bakery with so many delicious things: pastries, pies, sweets (yes, baklava too), cakes, coffee on the go.
+Located just outside Fira, this is a traditional Greek Bakery with so many delicious things: pastries, pies, sweets (yes, baklava too), cakes, and coffee on the go.
 Everything!

 Seriously, do not leave the island if you don’t try their Oreo Cookies chocolate cake…